Money for nothing? The pros and cons of a ‘basic income’

 The recent news that the Finnish Government will not be expanding its trial which provided 2,000 unemployed people with a state-supplied basic income has sparked fresh debate on the topic.

-Dr Charles Barthold, Lecturer in People Management at OUBS, discussed the potential advantages and drawbacks in ‘Modern Empowerment Today: The Possibilities of a Citizen’s Basic Income’, one of three presentations at a masterclass organised by OUBS at the Crowne Plaza in The City on Wednesday 2 May 2018.
+Dr. Charles Barthold, Lecturer in People Management at OUBS, discussed the potential advantages and drawbacks in ‘Modern Empowerment Today: The Possibilities of a Citizen’s Basic Income’, one of three presentations at a masterclass organized by OUBS at the Crowne Plaza in The City on Wednesday 2 May 2018.

 Charles discusses the issue:

-“The important criteria of a basic income are that it is an ‘unconditional’ income to every individual in a particular country via a repetitive cash payment and is universal (so not means tested).
-The idea is to democratise society with an intention to be inclusive as everyone becomes ‘part of society’ regardless of gender, class or poverty.
-It could empower us all and provide more choices for people such as offering the opportunity for couples to both work part-time, for example.
-It would be simple to administer and much easier than the complex current means tested system which is subject to both fraud and errors, although some people would still be receiving other benefits on top of this basic income.
+“The important criteria of a basic income are that it is an ‘unconditional’ income to every individual in a particular country via a repetitive cash payment and is universal (so not means-tested).
+The idea is to democratize society with an intention to be inclusive as everyone becomes ‘part of society’ regardless of gender, class, or poverty.
+It could empower us all and provide more choices for people such as offering the opportunity for couples to both works part-time, for example.
+It would be simple to administer and much easier than the complex current means-tested system which is subject to both fraud and errors, although some people would still be receiving other benefits on top of this basic income.

 “There is an expectation that innovation will destroy and create jobs and that the current level of employment will continue to increase.
 Basic income is an instrument to smooth the transition from one job to another but with individual responsibility to look for the next job and to be employable.
 It’s meant to provide a minimum income as you transition to another job – perhaps by learning new skills through going back to education – as a response to automation which will see some repetitive, low-skilled jobs replaced and a move towards other low-skilled jobs that are not repeatable such as cleaners and care workers.